aoifesmith/brandAmi/README.md

 6. As a user, I want to be advised if I have been successful in my application so I will be informed as to whether I need to reapply or wait upon instruction as a confirmed candidate..
 7. As a user, I want to be offered the opportunity to reset the application process.
 8. As a user, I want to be provided with contact information for the site owner in case I want to reach out with any queries I have about the site.
+9. As a site owner I want to be able to provide users a brief overview of the company so users can be informed what the company does.

 ### The Scope Plane